hashicorp/packer/CONTRIBUTING.md

 * Make sure you test against the latest released version.
 It is possible we already fixed the bug you're experiencing.

+* Run the command with debug ouput with the environment variable `PACKER_LOG`.
+For example: `PACKER_LOG=1 packer build template.json`.
+Take the *entire* output and create a [gist](https://gist.github.com) for linking to in your issue.
+Packer should strip sensitive keys from the output, but take a look through just in case.

 * Provide a reproducible test case.
 If a contributor can't reproduce an issue, then it dramatically lowers the chances it'll get fixed.
 And in some cases, the issue will eventually be closed.